liquidprompt/liquidprompt/README.md

 terminal multiplexer (screen or tmux);
 * the current user, in bold yellow if it is root, in light white if it is not the same as the login user;
-* a blue @ if the connection has X11 support;
+* a green @ if the connection has X11 support, a yellow one if not;
-* the current host, if you are connected via an SSH or telnet connection, with different colors for each case;
+* the current host, if you are connected via a telnet connection (in bold red) or SSH (either a blue hostname or differents colors for different hosts);
 * a green colon if the user has write permissions on the current directory, a red one if he has not;
 * the current directory in bold, shortened if it takes too much space, while